ciscoheat/superforms-web/src/routes/components/+page.md

 {/if}
 ```

-And it gets bad even in the script part when you have more than a couple of forms on the page.
+And it gets bad in the script part when you have more than a couple of forms on the page:

 ```svelte
 <script lang="ts">